we-like-parsers/pegen_experiments/notes.md

 'if' 'foo' '+' 'bar' ':' 'baz' '=' 'one' '*' 'two' NEWLINE ENDMARKER
 ```

+Idea: let's add a toggle to the UI.
+The "normal" mode displays call
+stacks, with minimal info about parse trees; the "alternative" mode
+displays parse trees, disregarding call stacks.

 (For reference the fully tokenized input:)
 ```